lifecycle-project/ds-dictionaries/changelogs/URBAN_ATH_DICTIONARY_CHANGELOG.md

 # Versions of data dictionaries (urban_ath data)

 We define here in what versions of the data dictionaries contains which tables
+## 2023/09/29
+minor fixed issue:
+- add category for urb_deg_birth at category tab in non-repeated dictionary

 ## 1.2